 Department of Justice Office of Justice Programs

-The Office of Justice Programs (OJP) provides resources and leadership to federal, state, local, and tribal justice systems, by disseminating state-of-the art knowledge and practices across America.
-This division of the DOJ provides grants for the implementation of crime fighting strategies.
+The Office of Justice Programs (OJP) provides leadership to federal, state, local, and tribal justice systems, by disseminating state-of-the art knowledge and practices, and providing grants for the implementation of crime fighting strategies.
 OJP works in partnership with the justice community to identify the most pressing crime-related challenges, and to provide information, training, and innovative strategies to address these challenges.

 Federal Bureau of Investigation

-Since September 11, 2001, the Federal Bureau of Investigation (FBI) has shifted from a traditional crime-fighting agency into an intelligence-led, threat-driven organization, guided by clear operational strategies.
-Today’s FBI is focused on predicting and preventing the threats we face while at the same time engaging with the communities we serve.
-This shift has led to a greater reliance on technology, collaboration, and information sharing.
+In the years since September 11, 2001, the Federal Bureau of Investigation (FBI) has evolved from a traditional law enforcement agency into an intelligence-led, threat-driven organization, guided by clear operational strategies.

 Global Justice Information Sharing Initiative (Global)